epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * Click Show associated FoV to display the footprints (bounding boxes) of OMEGA cubes - displayed in black in the figure
 * Do the same for the HRSC matches layer - displayed in yellow in the figure

 <img src="img/img3.png" width="600">

 ### 6- Matching images and point features
-* The same technique can be used to identify images containg selected point features:
+* The same technique can be used to identify images containg selected point features (here using the foot of SPICAM vertical profiles from Mars-Express):
-* Select a set of SPICAM profiles in VESPA and load it into TOPCAT
+* Select a set of SPICAM profiles in the VESPA portal and load it into TOPCAT
 * In TOPCAT, open the TAP query for the hrsc3nd service as before and type in the query field:

 ~~~~